Windmill Road Functional Plan

 Background

-Windmill Road is a key north-south roadway that extends between several communities and destinations, including Downtown Dartmouth and Burnside Industrial Park, with key regional roadway connections to Highway 111, the MacKay Bridge, and Trunk 7 (Magazine Hill).
+Windmill Road connects several communities and destinations, including Downtown Dartmouth and Burnside Industrial Park.
+It also provides a direct link to key regional roadway connections such as Highway 111, the MacKay Bridge, and Trunk 7 (Magazine Hill).

 What is happening?

-Rapid Transit Strategy (2020): identified a future Ferry Terminal within the Shannon Park neighborhood to support the anticipated population growth in the area.
+• Rapid Transit Strategy (2020): identifies a future Ferry Terminal within the Shannon Park neighborhood to support the anticipated population growth in the area.

 Learn more